p-sav/PFDA/Project/README.md

 #### Case Study 1 - All Day Occupancy

+Case Study 1 uses real household electricity consumption data from a home that is occupied all day.
+The household has a solar PV system installed on the roof, generating electricity during daylight hours.
+This scenario represents a high daytime demand profile, where most solar generation is self-consumed, resulting in limited surplus energy for export to the grid.

 - High consumption throughout the day
 - Most solar generation is instantly self consumed
 - Limited surplus export